 Norwalk was incorporated in 1900 with Adam Stiffler serving as its first mayor.
 At the time, the town was one square mile in size.
 Phone service began in 1903.
 Since then many additions have been made.
 The first was the triangle formed by Highway 28, High Road and Cherry Parkway on November 11, 1969.
 The second was the section north of town, developed as a residential area.
 It includes the Norwalk United Methodist Church and the Regency Nursing Home.
 The next large annexation was part of the Howard Hughes farm March 9, 1972.
 On November 15, 1973, the Casady farm on Cumming Road was annexed.
 There has been no development on that property.
 The next annexation was the max Willison farm on the east side of Norwalk.
 This tract, annexed on September 29, 1977, was developed as Windflower, a residential housing project.
 On December 19, 1977, the Ray Emery farm west of the city was annexed and on November 20, 1985, the Holland farm on the north side of Norwalk was annexed.
 This extended the city limits to the country store along the east side of Highway 28.

-Additional early history of Norwalk and Norwalk Schools can be found at this link.
-Special thanks Myrna Barkley for her help in this information gathering.
+Read more early history of Norwalk and Norwalk Schools.
+Special thanks to Myrna Barkley for her help gathering this information.

 Lakewood & North Shore

 On April 1, 1989, the neighborhoods of Lakewood and Echo Valley Estates were annexed into Norwalk.
 The original Lakewood development was started in 1965 around the 170 acre man-made Lake Colchester.
 The south shore of the lake is home to nearly 600 residences and the north side is being heavily marketed for its future development called the North Shore, a 360 acre planned unit development (PUD) providing for mixed types of lake view residential homes, commercial/retail, trails, and office park use.